Types of Allergies:

 If you have consistent allergies that are unresolved by conventional treatment.

-DOC in a box Plan of Care:
+DOC in a box Treatment Plan For Allergies:

-If you have been prescribed Medrol Dose Pack, please take it with OTC Zantac or Prilosec until the medication is finished.
+If you have been prescribed a Medrol Dose Pack, please take it with OTC Zantac or Prilosec until the medication is finished.
 Please allow 2-3 days for the symptoms to improve.
 Increase fluids to flush the histamine.
 If you have been prescribed eye drops please follow up with your Opthalmologist for continued care.
 Follow up with your PCP after this visit.
 If needed, continue to take Benadryl 25mg one every 8 hours as needed until the symptoms have gone away.

 If the symptoms have persist beyond our normal treatment you will need to see a provider again to adjust any medications and for any refills.